 You might find it dangerous (and rightly so, in truck crashes involving big rigs, the occupants of a car, usually the driver, sustain more than 70% of the fatalities), but you will always be sharing the road with trucks.

-Trucks are necessary because they haul more freight more miles than any other form of transportation.
-Many truck-car crashes can be avoided.
+Trucking is necessary because the trucking industry hauls more freight more miles than any other form of transportation.
+Many truck vs. car crashes can be avoided.

 Safely sharing the road with trucks is possible when you are aware of their difficulties and limitations.
-Trucks pass slowly because many are speed limited.
-Drivers can be fired for breaking the rules.
+Trucks pass slowly because many are speed limited and drivers can be fired for breaking the rules.

-Rather than viewing trucks as a nuisance or an obstacle to veer around, we should educate ourselves on the special practices we should follow when driving close to large vehicles.
+Rather than viewing a semi truck as a nuisance or an obstacle to veer around, we should educate ourselves on the special practices we should follow when driving close to large vehicles.
 Here are some of the most useful tips and common mistakes to avoid when driving near big rigs.

 Tips to Help You Drive Safely in Miami Around Big Rigs

 - Don't drive aggressively.
 Don't attempt dangerous maneuvers around trucks.
 When a truck driver wishes to move into your lane, don't speed up and get ahead because a truck cannot stop as promptly as your car.
 A truck traveling 55 miles per hour takes about 450 feet to stop.
 A car traveling at the same speed can stop at 240 feet.
 What you should do is slow down slightly and flash your high-beams twice to let the truck driver know it is okay to make the lane change.